altair1016/covidbulletin_bot/README.md

 Computer or server service where to host the python scripts.
-Create a Telegram bot and get the Token id of your new born bot. python3.7 intepreter with following modules installed:
+Create a Telegram bot and get the Token id of your new born bot.
+Install ffmpeg in linux.
+Install firefox and download the related GeckoDriver

+python3.7 intepreter with following modules installed:

 - json